VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Networking/networking.md

 [TODO] https://iximiuz.com/en/posts/computer-networking-101/

-## Basics
+## The Basics

-**Nodes**
+To get started, let's just get some basic terminology down and take a look at the bigger picture:

+### Nodes

 These are all the points in the network.
-There are terminal nodes and intermediate nodes.
+There are *terminal nodes* and *intermediate nodes*.

-Terminal nodes are things like your phone, laptop, desktop, and other user-facing devices, as well as servers, like would be used for hosting games or websites.
+*Terminal nodes* are things like your phone, laptop, desktop, and other user-facing devices, as well as servers, like would be used for hosting games or websites.

-Intermediate nodes, are things that are internal to the network: Things like modems, hubs, switches, routers, etc.
+*Intermediate nodes*, are things that are internal to the network: Things like modems, hubs, switches, routers, etc.

-**Links**
+### Links

 Links are the interconnects between two nodes.
 Generally these fall into two categories: **Guided and Unguided**

 *Guided* Links are those that only connect a few nodes (usually only two) and are typically physical, hard-wire links, often copper or fiber optic.

+*Unguided* Links are those that propagate to multiple devices, usually though the air, like WiFi.

 Not all Links can support the same bandwidth or throughput.
 In general, Coaxial is worse than Twisted Pair which is in turn worse than fiber.

 <img src="/eng/nodes.svg" alt="nodes">

-**Applications**
+### Applications

 These are the things that you want to do: Talk to someone via voice, text, or video; browse the web; download files; etc.